Cottonwood Stables LLC

 Our schedule is set to fit the needs of ourselves and our clients.

-We manage the care of horses not owned by us and our program is small, and prioritizes our horses mental and physical wellbeing.
+We manage the care of horses not owned by us and our program is small and prioritizes our horses mental and physical wellbeing.

-Lessons need to be scheduled in advance and, for liability reasons, we don't offer "pop-in" or one-time lessons unless scheduled well in advance.
+Lessons need to be scheduled in advance, and, for liability reasons, we don't offer "pop-in" or one-time lessons unless scheduled well in advance.

 -Just Visiting

-As stated, we manage the care of horses not owned by us personally.
 Horses, like humans and other animals, have individual health restrictions and personalities.
 Unless you schedule a time to visit, please do not come into the stable areas and touch or feed the horses.

 Some have dietary/medical restrictions.
+Some are not friendly.

 To keep everyone healthy, safe and happy, we ask that everyone be respectful of our large animal companions.